craftycodie/MineOnline/README.md

 ## What is MineOnline?
 MineOnline is a launcher Minecraft capable of running web applets without a browser, and redirecting web requests to a new API.

 For example, if you wanted to play classic right now, you'd have no way to launch it without a lot of outdated vulnerable software and luck.
 And even if you pulled it off, you'd be running a stipped down version of the game, with no skins, no server authentication and no online map saving.
 MineOnline fixes this.

-The program can also run regular desktop versions of the game, and even old launchers.
+The program can also run regular desktop versions of the game.

 **Compatible with Java 8u261+**